 Urban environments are often characterised by a cacophony of sounds from traffic, construction, and daily activities.
 Green roofs provide a natural solution to this auditory pollution, acting as effective sound barriers.
 The layers of soil and vegetation absorb, reflect, and deflect sound waves, resulting in a noticeable decrease in noise levels.
 Studies have shown that buildings equipped with green roofs can experience a reduction in sound transmission, creating a more serene indoor atmosphere.

-The exposure of traditional roofs to the elements can lead to significant deterioration over time.
-Ultraviolet (UV) rays emitted by the sun can cause roofing materials to dry out and crack, compromising their structural integrity.
-This degradation often results in the need for costly repairs or replacements, contributing to increased waste and environmental impact.
-In contrast, green roofs provide a protective layer, shielding the underlying materials from high levels of UV exposure.
+in the need for costly repairs or replacements, contributing to increased waste and environmental impact.
+In contrast, green roofs provide a protective layer, shielding the underlying materials from high levels of UV exposure.10 Benefits of Green Roofs

 In the ongoing fight against climate change, the potential of green roofs in sequestering carbon is significant.
 Studies indicate that the layers of soil and plants can store considerable amounts of carbon over time.
 By implementing green roofing solutions in city planning, urban centres can reduce their carbon footprints while promoting biodiversity and contributing to environmental health.